format_list_bulleted Topic Overview

 • Prepare detailed business unit budgets.

-• Assign staff (salary) or projects/tasks/awards to an organization.
+• Assign staff or accounts (also known as PTAs) to an organization.

-• Report on revenues, expenses and fund balances for an organization.
+• Report on receipts, transfers, expenses, and fund balances for an organization.

 • Consolidate and report university financial statements.

-All transactions and PTAs need to be assigned to what is known as a leaf or child org (the lowest level possible for an org), otherwise Oracle Financials and PeopleSoft transactions will not flow properly and downstream systems will be impacted.
+All financial activity is posted to PTAs and each segment of a PTA (the project, task, and award) needs to be assigned to a leaf org, otherwise Oracle Financials and PeopleSoft transactions will not work properly and downstream systems will be impacted.

-Several resources are available, including the Stanford University Org Code Tree View, to help budget officers and analysts, financial transaction preparers and approvers, and financial report users find and interpret org codes.
+Several resources are available, including the Organization Code Hierarchy Tool, to help the Stanford community find and interpret org codes.
 Refer to Topic Overview: Find Existing Org Codes.

 Changes to the university org code hierarchy must be carefully planned and executed.
 For this reason, only authorized budget officers may submit change requests.
-To learn about categories of org code change requests, best practices, consulting services, the annual timeline for requests, and the request process, refer to Topic Overview: Request New or Change Existing Org Codes.
+To learn about types of org code change requests, request deadlines and planning considerations, the request process, and impacted systems, refer to Topic Overview: Organization Code Hierarchy Change Requests.